pyxis-roc/Mutation-Based-Test-Generation/artifact_root/README.md

 can take around 5 hours.

-If you decide to run the `--all` portion, make sure you have around 500GB of disk space, and plenty of time (the experiment has not concluded even after 2 days of running!).
+If you decide to run the `--all` portion, make sure you have around 1TB of free disk space, and plenty of time (we have clocked it at around a week of runtime).

 ```
 ./Mutation-Based-Test-Generation/rocettaprep/run_expt.py --auto-no-json --insn @./Mutation-Based-Test-Generation/rocettaprep/all_insns.list --all exptdata all-fullset